Loading...

 Healthy Fats

-Drink plenty of water before and during your meal to help with digestion and control blood sugar levels.
+Drink a glass of water about 30 minutes before your meal to aid in digestion and help control blood sugar levels.

 healthspan-mbl